Cadillac News shares CHRT’s marketplace insurance rate analysis findings with residents of Wexford, Missaukee, Lake, and Osceola counties

 “Residents may find that coverage is much less expensive than they think,” writes Hopper Usher, citing CHRT’s analysis.
 “In 2020, 54,000 Michiganders were eligible for a federal tax credit that covered the full cost of their monthly Bronze-level plan premiums, reducing their out-of-pocket costs on health care by roughly 60 percent.”

-Hopper Usher writes that “in 2021, the cost for a bronze-level plan has dropped 27.5% in both Lake and Osceola counties, where the average anticipated premium is $249 a month.
+Hopper Usher writes that “in 2021, the cost for a bronze-level plan has dropped 27.5% in both Lake and Osceola counties, where the average anticipated insurance rate is $249 a month.
 In Missaukee and Wexford Counties, the premiums have dropped 7.4%, for an average of $297 a month.”

 The article emphasizes that the marketplace exchange is especially important now after as many as 840,000 may be uninsured after losing their jobs during the pandemic and the cost of care for COVID if hospitalized may be very expensive.